COVESA/ifex/README.md

 Installing the IFEX tools using `setup.py` creates some convenient executable shims, e.g. `ifexgen`, `ifexgen_dbus`, `ifexconv_protobuf`, ...

-If those commands are not in your environment, try setting up python virtual environment and make sure setup.py runs correctly.
+If those commands are not in your environment, try setting up python virtual environment and make sure pip install -e (setup.py) runs correctly.
 After that, they should be in the `$PATH` variable and possible to run.

 To run a generic code generator and specify an output template: